pathways-2/RAG-Agent-TS/README.md

 1. Visit [OpenAI Platform](https://platform.openai.com/api-keys)
 2. Sign in or create an account
 3. Click "Create new secret key"
-4. Give your key a name (e.g., "rag-next-app")
+4. Give your key a name (e.g., "goaware-travel-app")
 5. Copy the generated key immediately (you won't see it again!)
 6. In your `.env.local` file, replace `your_openai_api_key_here` with your actual key:
    ```env